Frommer's iconic travel guides for road explorers

 Traveling East to Explore How the West Was Won

 Explore California's origin story through the settlement that was a catalyst for the Gold Rush, as well as a museum focused on the workers and machines that carved a railroad path through the Sierra.
-Stroll a path dedicated to country superstar Johnny Cash and his impact on a remote prison; then walk the streets of one of the state's most historical towns, where some of the buildings are unchanged from pioneer times.
+Stroll a path dedicated to country superstar Johnny Cash and his impact on a remote prison, then walk the streets of one of the state's most historical towns, where some of the buildings are unchanged from pioneer times.
 Photo credit: Courtesy That Dam Place

-Exploring the Sierra Foothills, from Gold Rush to Grapes
+Exploring the Sierra Foothills, From Gold Rush to Grapes

 Day 2

-75 mi
+73 mi

-Exploring the Sierra Foothills, from Gold Rush to Grapes
+Exploring the Sierra Foothills, From Gold Rush to Grapes

 While this region was initially built on gold, its importance as a wine-producing area is increasing.
 After stopping at the site that was Gold Rush ground zero, enjoy tastings at popular Gold Country wineries near Placerville and in the Shenandoah Valley wine region.
-Dig into hearty, downhome barbecue in El Dorado, then cross the street for elegant wine-and-chocolate pairings, before a sophisticated dinner and bedding down in a Gold Rush-era Victorian hotel.
-Photo credit: Courtesy Amador Cellars
+Dig into hearty, downhome barbecue in El Dorado, then cross the street for elegant wine-and-chocolate pairings before a sophisticated dinner and bedding down in a Gold Rush-era Victorian hotel.
+Photo credit: Courtesy of Amador Cellars

 Land of Big Legends and Even Bigger Trees